TonMise/ROS_robot/README.md

 	- First design: https://a360.co/38nZJjM
 	- Final design: https://a360.co/3nEGskr

-If you want you can also find the PDF of my Treball de Recerca in this repository (it's written in catalan).
+If you want to read it, you can also find the PDF of my Treball de Recerca in this repository (it's written in catalan).